 Augsburg, Germany, Exchange Program

 The exchange program with the University of Augsburg, Germany, is based primarily on the six-week intensive Augsburg Summer Program in European and International Economic Law.
 While the courses vary from year to year, the core courses usually include European and WTO Law, German and European Company Law, European Sales Law, International Sales Law, Comparative Contract Law, and Introduction to Law & Economics.
-Classes are offered in English, so no proficiency in German is required.
-All students take a German language and culture course alongside their law classes.
+Classes are offered in English, so no proficiency in German is required (All students also take a non-graded, non-credit Introduction to German Language and Culture course designed to help acclimate them to their German surroundings).
 Students can find out more about the Summer Program by accessing the University of Augsburg Summer Program website.

 About Augsburg, Germany